BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 To get started, you should create a `.js` file in your webroot (usually `/bluemap/web/`).
 Then you need to register that script with BlueMap, so it'll actually load it.
 You do this in `webapp.conf`, by putting the file name in the `scripts: [ ]` list.
+After adding it to the list, you'll probably want to reload BlueMap, so BlueMap applies the changes you've made to the configs.
+You can do so with the `/bluemap reload light` command.

-This is the contents of the script.
+Ththe following codeblock is the content of the script file.
 You can customise the text of the button by changing what's inside the label div, and you can change what it links to by replacing the link in the `a`'s `href` attribute.

 `/bluemap/web/my-custom-button.js`: